Mo-Amin/domletters/README.md

 ## Build and Run

-(*These instructions are for a compiled language like C++.
-For an interpreted language like Python, delete these instructions and use those below.*)

 To build the program, type `make`.
 This will use the file named `Makefile` to compile the program.

 To run the program once it is built, say

-    ./domletters <input.txt

-where `input.txt` is the input file to be processed.

-## Build and Run

-(*These instructions are for an interpreted language like Python.
-For a compiled language like C++, delete these instructions and use those above.
-Note that your script should be marked executable and set up to run on a Linux box using a standard interpreter: for example, in Python the first line should be something like `#!/usr/bin/python3`.*)

-To run the program, say

     ./domletters <input.txt